-Alternative 2 would have an unambiguously negative effect on the owners of latent LLP licenses.
+Alternative 2 would have an unambiguously negative effect on the owners of LLP licenses that do not meet the historical catch threshold.
 Vessels associated with LLP licenses that lose the Pacific cod endorsement would not be able to enter the Federal limited access fishery, nor would they be able to harvest Pacific cod CDQ.
-The current set of CP vessels associated with latent licenses would likely continue to participate in the Bering Sea crab, BSAI HAL Pacific cod, and halibut/sablefish IFQ fisheries.

-Alternative 2 would not prevent the owners of latent licenses or the vessels to which they are assigned from participating in state-managed GHL fisheries.
-The vessels currently associated with latent licenses have little or no history of reliance on BSAI Pacific cod pot fishing.
+The current set of CP vessels associated with these licenses would likely continue to participate in the Bering Sea crab, BSAI HAL Pacific cod, and halibut/sablefish IFQ fisheries.
+Alternative 2 would not prevent the owners of these licenses or the vessels to which they are assigned from participating in state-managed GHL fisheries.
+The vessels currently associated with these licenses have little or no history of reliance on BSAI Pacific cod pot fishing.
 While the future transfer of licenses to smaller vessels cannot be predicted, the analysts do not foresee the GHL fisheries as a "spillover fishery" based on the recent history of CPs' desire to access that fishery and the relative attractiveness of cod fishing given the current stock trend.